 If you're not a fan of root beer, try switching the root beer up with Dr. Pepper, or Cherry soda for an exciting twist.

 Working with Gluten-Free Flours

-When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.
+When working with or measuring flours, spoon the flour into the measuring cup and level.
 Do not scoop your measuring cup into the gluten-free flour.
-The best method really is to weigh the gluten-free flour but I don’t have the ingredient weights for all my recipes yet.
+The best method really is to weigh the flour but I don't have the ingredient weights for all my recipes yet.

 How to make gluten-free cupcakes

 There are a couple of tips and tricks to getting the right texture with gluten-free root beer cupcakes.
 First, you have to follow the recipe.
 So many people comment on recipe posts saying that they made a ton of substitutions and the recipe didn’t turn out.